 The strengths of the present study include the large and nationwide sample size, the linkage to the national birth registry, and the use of GWG according to the IOM recommendations to correct for BMI groups, instead of net GWG.
 Limitations of this study include the fact that weight change and pre-pregnant weight class were based on self-reported weight.
 Epidemiological studies on GWG have shown that women, especially women who are overweight or obese, underestimate their pre-pregnant weight, which might place them in a lower BMI group with overestimated GWG 38.
 However, being placed in excessive instead of adequate GWG group in the normal and overweight group, respectively, has probably not influenced the association between inadequate GWG and adverse pregnancy outcomes in the present study because we used GWG as a dichotomous variable, inadequate or not, merging adequate and excessive GWG in the same group.
-Introducing the exposure variable as a dichotomous variable, inadequate GWG or not, is another concern of this study, because the association between SGA and inadequate GWG might be overestimated due a usually lower risk of SGA in the excessive GWG group However, the distribution of SGA was similar in the adequate (20.0%) and the excessive group of GWG (22.9%), among the IBD mothers in contrast to the results in the background population 11, which revealed a reduced risk of SGA in the excessive GWG group in all BMI groups.
+Introducing the exposure variable as a dichotomous variable, inadequate GWG or not, is another concern of this study, because the association between SGA and inadequate GWG might be overestimated due a usually lower risk of SGA in the excessive GWG group.
+However, the distribution of SGA was similar in the adequate (20.0%) and the excessive group of GWG (22.9%), among the IBD mothers in contrast to the results in the background population 11, which revealed a reduced risk of SGA in the excessive GWG group in all BMI groups.
 We did perform analyses comparing the occurrence of preterm birth and SGA among IBD mothers exposed to inadequate GWG using adequate GWG as the reference group, with similar results as in the analyses using GWG as a dichotomous variable.
 In these analyses, we collapsed CD and UC mothers to increase statistical power.

 Another limitation was self-reported disease activity several years after delivery.
 They were asked to report disease activity before and during pregnancy in two ways, by symptoms scale, range from no symptoms to severe symptoms with sick leave as a consequence, and by change in treatment.
 There was a high correlation between disease activity before and during pregnancy in line with earlier investigations 39 and between reported severe disease and change of treatment, which demonstrated consistency of the reported disease activity.

-In conclusion, this study revealed, for the first time to our knowledge, that IBD mothers are more vulnerable to inadequate GWG, according to the IOM recommendations, compared to non-IBD mothers, and when exposed to inadequate GWG, more vulnerable to adverse pregnancy outcomes.
+In conclusion, this study revealed, for the first time to our knowledge, that IBD mothers are more exposed to inadequate GWG, compared to non-IBD mothers, and when exposed to inadequate GWG, more vulnerable to adverse pregnancy outcomes.
 Furthermore, we showed that inadequate GWG is a strong independent predictor of SGA among IBD mothers.
-Disease activity was not associated with adverse pregnancy outcomes in the present study, but contributed to low GWG, suggesting that inadequate GWG has been the “hidden” link between IBD and adverse pregnancy outcomes in earlier investigations.
+Disease activity contributed to low GWG, suggesting that inadequate GWG has been the “hidden” link between IBD and adverse pregnancy outcomes in earlier investigations.
 The reason why factors like disease activity, bowel resections, and ileal disease 1-3 have been pointed out as predictors of adverse pregnancy outcomes in IBD, might be that they all are possible contributors to low GWG.

-Our findings suggest carefully follow-up of caloric-protein intake in IBD patients before pregnancy and during pregnancy having in mind that the first trimester is a risk period difficult to interpret due to low weight gain, if any at all in this period 40.
-Inadequate GWG should be consider as a risk factor on its own or as a marker of disease activity leading to disease activity measurement and reference to nutritionist for correction of calorie-protein intake and micronutrition deficiencies.
+Our findings suggest careful follow-up of caloric-protein intake in IBD patients before pregnancy and during pregnancy, having in mind that the first trimester is a risk period difficult to interpret, due to low weight gain, if any at all in this period 40.
+Inadequate GWG should be consider as a risk factor on its own or as a marker of disease activity leading to disease activity measurement and nutritional correction of calorie-protein intake and micronutrition deficiencies.

 References: